 IR35: The End of Gig Economy Lawyers in the UK

 By Axiom Law

-In the UK, a new tax law, IR35, will change the nature of freelance work and have clear repercussions for self-employed lawyers and their clients.
-IR35 goes live in April 2020, and brings several disadvantages for companies working with freelance contractors.
+In the UK, an updated tax law, IR35, will change the nature of freelance work and have clear repercussions for self-employed lawyers and their clients.
+Changes to IR35 go live in April 2021, and brings several disadvantages for companies working with freelance contractors.
 These include the possibility of tax liability, or the significant burden of carefully auditing any non-permanent workforce.
 These changes threaten to reduce the attractiveness of a self-employed "top-up" workforce for legal functions – potentially leading to the eventual demise of the "gig economy" for lawyers.

 As the world's leading employer of flexible legal talent, Axiom is fast becoming the destination of choice for self-employed lawyers looking for a new path, and for clients who need to minimise the headache and cost of dealing with IR35.
 As IR35 approaches, here’s some of the important information you need to know.